EarthFrame/warpt/README.md

 `warpt` is a unified command-line tool for hardware discovery, stress testing, and performance monitoring.

-warpt provides a structured, vendor-agnostic interface for understanding and validating computational resources—answering questions such as:
+warpt provides a vendor-agnostic reporting interface for software and hardware resources. `warpt` brings transparency to system configuration, benchmarking, and stress testing, answering questions such as:

 - *"What hardware do I have?"*,
 - *"How much power is it actively using?"*,